-Why We Partner with Grassroots Organizers
+Why We Work with Grassroots Organizers

-• have proven track records.
+have proven track records.

-• work in underrepresented communities of color to reach low-propensity and low-income voters, immigrants, and youth.
+work in underrepresented communities of color to reach low-propensity and low-income voters, immigrants, and youth.

-• belong to an established social change network.
+belong to an established social change network.

 Investing in these groups promotes racial justice and fights voter suppression with impacts that endure beyond a single election cycle or campaign.

-Our Grassroots Partners for 2024
+Our Grassroots Recommendations for 2024

-ARIZONA: SOMOS VOTANTES
+ARIZONA: SOMOS VOTANTES/Somos PAC

 GEORGIA: BLACK VOTERS MATTER